The Trojan Women: Stage

 Charles L. Mee adapted The Trojan Women in 1994 to have a more modern, updated outlook on war.
 He included original interviews with Holocaust and Hiroshima survivors.
 His play is called Trojan Women: A Love Story.

+In 2000, the Oregon Shakespeare Festival produced the play in modern costumes and props, with the Greek soldiers wearing camouflage and carrying assault rifles.

 David Stuttard’s 2001 adaptation, Trojan Women, written in the aftermath of the September 11 attacks, toured widely within the UK and was staged internationally.
 In an attempt to reposition The Trojan Women as the third play of a trilogy, Stuttard then reconstructed Euripides' lost Alexandros and Palamedes (in 2005 and 2006 respectively), to form a "Trojan Trilogy", which was performed in readings at the British Museum and Tristan Bates Theatre (2007), and Europe House (2012) in London.
 He also wrote a version of the satyr play Sisyphus (2008) to round off Euripides' original trilogy.

 Femi Osofisan's 2004 play Women of Owu sets the story in 1821, after the conquest of the Owu kingdom by a coalition of other West African states.
 Although it is set in 19th century Africa, Osofisan has said that the play was also inspired by the 2003 invasion of Iraq by the U.S.-led coalition.

 Brad Mays directed a multimedia production for the ARK Theatre Company in Los Angeles in 2003.
 The play opened with a faux CNN TV news report intended to echo the then-current war in Iraq.
 A documentary film was made of the production, released in 2004.

 The Women of Troy, directed by Katie Mitchell, was performed at the National Theatre in London in 2007/08.
 The cast included Kate Duchêne as Hecuba, Sinead Matthews as Cassandra and Anastasia Hille as Andromache.